howerj/embed/readme.md

 This is a list of Error codes, not all of which are used by the application.

+@todo include hex values for this lookup table

 | Code |  Message                                      |
 | ---- | --------------------------------------------- |